course-kit/guides/getting-started.md

 ### Progress meter

-On the course landing page we can include a course progress meter UI feature so a user can see how much of the course they’ve already completed.
+On the course landing page we can include a course progress meter UI feature so a user can see how much of the course they've already completed.

 Use the `getProgress` method and either show this as a value, or use to it to power a visual indicator.